 SECONDARY NUTRIENTS

-• Calcium (Ca) -Calcium helps transport nutrients from the roots throughout the plant and helps to build strong cell walls.
+• Calcium (Ca)- Calcium helps transport nutrients from the roots throughout the plant and helps to build strong cell walls.

-• Magnesium (Mg)-This helps to activate different life cycles and stages of plant growth and aids in photosynthesis.
+• Magnesium (Mg)- This helps to activate different life cycles and stages of plant growth and aids in photosynthesis.

-• Sulfur (S) -Sulfur is a major component of essential oils in plants and helps nitrogen to create chlorophyll.
+• Sulfur (S)- Sulfur is a major component of essential oils in plants and helps nitrogen to create chlorophyll.

 MICRO-NUTRIENTS

-• Boron (B) -Boron helps plants to absorb Ca and to form cellular walls.
+• Boron (B)- Boron helps plants to absorb Ca and to form cellular walls.

-• Chlorine (Cl) -Chlorine helps to regulate water loss through plant leaves and also helps with the transport of nutrients through the plant.
+• Chlorine (Cl)- Chlorine helps to regulate water loss through plant leaves and also helps with the transport of nutrients through the plant.

-• Copper (Cu) -Copper helps with the production of flowers, fruit and seeds.
+• Copper (Cu)- Copper helps with the production of flowers, fruit and seeds.

-• Iron (Fe) -Iron carries oxygen to the cells and helps to produce chlorophyll.
+• Iron (Fe)- Iron carries oxygen to the cells and helps to produce chlorophyll.

-• Manganese (Mo) -Manganese helps plants to use iron and to help trigger new growth.
+• Manganese (Mo)- Manganese helps plants to use iron and to help trigger new growth.

-• Molybdenum (Mb) -This element is critical for pollen formation and to process both nitrogen and phosphorus.
+• Molybdenum (Mb)- This element is critical for pollen formation and to process both nitrogen and phosphorus.

-• Nickel (Ni) -Nickel helps plants to metabolize nitrogen.
+• Nickel (Ni)- Nickel helps plants to metabolize nitrogen.

-• Zinc (Zn) -Zinc helps metabolize the carbohydrates that produce growth hormones in the plant.
+• Zinc (Zn)- Zinc helps metabolize the carbohydrates that produce growth hormones in the plant.

-Where are Minerals for Plants Found?
+Where are Minerals for Plant Growth Found?

 Feldspars, for instance, provide potassium, calcium, copper and manganese.
 Micas provide all of the same minerals as feldspars but additionally provide magnesium, iron, zinc, nickel, and copper.
 Clay can provide additional potassium, magnesium, iron, and calcium.
 In many soils around the world, up to 90 percent of the potassium is found within the structure of these minerals.
 Carbonates not only provide a source for calcium and magnesium, but they also trap and store those elements, acting as a sink for them.